 How do I delete the application configuration and start afresh?

-To delete an application in the Arcana Developer Dashboard:
+To delete an application from Arcana ecosystem, follow these instructions:

-- In the Manage Apps dashboard screen, select the card displayed there for the registered application you wish to delete.
+- In the Manage Apps screen, select the card displayed there for the registered application you wish to delete.

-- Click the trash icon on the top right to delete the app entry.
+- Click the trash icon on the top right and delete the app entry.

-- Your application registration will be canceled and the Client ID assigned to your application will no longer work
+- The application registration will be canceled and the Client ID assigned to your application will no longer work.

-How do I migrate an application from Testnet to Mainnet?
+How do I migrate an application from using Arcana Testnet to Mainnet?

-To migrate an application from Arcana Testnet to Mainnet, follow these steps:
+To migrate an application from using the Arcana Testnet to Mainnet, follow these steps:

-On the application configuration dashboard screen, switch the network from 'Testnet' to 'Mainnet' on the top right to create a 'Mainnet' configuration profile.
+On the application configuration screen, switch the network from 'Testnet' to 'Mainnet' on the top right to create a 'Mainnet' configuration profile.
 You will be asked to approve the creation of the 'Mainnet' configuration profile.
-To begin with, this is a copy of the 'Testnet' profile to generate the 'Mainnet' profile.
+To begin with, you can use a copy of the 'Testnet' profile to generate the 'Mainnet' profile.
 Later, you can edit and manage it independently.
 Note that a new Client ID is assigned to the 'Mainnet' profile.

-Use the 'Mainnet' profile Client ID in your integration code instead of the earlier one which corresponds to 'Testnet'.
+Use the 'Mainnet' profile Client ID and update it in the app integration code instead of the earlier value which corresponds to 'Testnet'.
 You will need to restart your application after this change.
-This is important.
-If you fail to make this change, even if you have switched the profile in the dashboard, your application will continue to use the 'Testnet' configuration settings.
+This is important to ensure that the app uses the 'Mainnet' configuration settings.